Louise Glück – O jardim

 Agora sinto pena de vocês.

-leito de terra, manto de azul celeste —
+leito de terra, manto de ar azul —

 À medida que me afasto de vocês,